2Epik4u/nixos-config/README.md

-# nixpkgs
+# nixos-config
-nixpkgs for (upcoming 2011 mac) and pc setup
+nixos config for (upcoming 2011 mac) and pc setup